 Is Bilingualism the Answer?

 Our previous post, In Barcelona Speaking “Spanish” Is Not Enough..., only touched the tip of the “language iceberg.”
 We were surprised at the time how many people appeared to be truly bilingual.
 A recent Reuters article: Catalan language revival fuels backlash in Spain reminded us of the language issues we had learned about during our stay.
 The article points to bilingualism as a potential solution, but disagreements remain.
-With the monarchy's fallen popularity, even the new King Felipe VI, who is fluent in Catalan, is not given much of a chance to heal the divisions.
+With the monarchy's fallen popularity, even the new King Felipe VI, who speaks Catalan, is not given much of a chance to heal the divisions.

 More Than a Language Conflict...